About Kelp blue

 Jamie Coetzee

-Biosystems Technician
+Biosystems Lead

 Jamie is a passionate scientist with a bachelor degree in Chemistry from the University of Cape Town.
 She is a dedicated individual who is eager to contribute her knowledge to the innovative work we do at Kelp Blue.
 With her passion for marine organisms, she is looking forward to challenging and alleviating environmental challenges.
 Therefore, she loves to challenge and hone her science skills, in search for sustainable solutions.
 She is also an adventurous indivudal who constantly seeks new challenges.
 Loves to draw and envision life through several different microscopes.
 For Jamie, the best way to express herself is through art, style and music.